latent-to/developer-docs/docs/sdk/index.md

 - [Working with Concurrency](../subnets/asyncio.md): Use async/await patterns with the SDK
 - [Managing Subtensor Connections](./managing-subtensor-connections.md): Handle async connections

+## MEV Protection

+Protect your transactions from front-running and MEV attacks using the MEV Shield.

+- [MEV Shield Protection](./mev-protection.md): Encrypt transactions to prevent MEV attacks on staking, registration, and other operations

 ## API Reference

 - [Bittensor API Reference](./bt-api-ref.md): Complete API documentation